6. Macro Assembly

 ENDMAC

-Note that any labels on the line containing the macro directive are not interpreted as having anything to do with the macro but are processed as normal labels.
-Labels on the line containing the endmac directive are completely ignored!
-If a macro block is not properly terminated with an endmac directive, a "missing endmac" error will result.
+Note that any labels on the line containing the MACRO directive are not interpreted as having anything to do with the macro but are processed as normal labels.
+Labels on the line containing the ENDMAC directive are completely ignored!
+If a macro block is not properly terminated with an ENDMAC directive, a "missing endmac" error will result.
 The following fragment of valid SMAL32 code illustrates the definition of a simple parameterless macro:

 MACRO ZO